Zach Aston-Reese: Anaheim Ducks

 On March 21, 2022, Aston-Reese was traded by Pittsburgh, along with Dominik Simon, prospect Calle Clang, and a second round draft choice to the Anaheim Ducks in exchange for Rickard Rakell.

 Toronto Maple Leafs

-Ahead of the 2022–23 NHL season, Aston-Reese joined the Toronto Maple Leafs for a professional tryout.
+Ahead of the 2022–23 NHL season, Aston-Reese joined the Toronto Maple Leafs for a professional tryout (PTO).
 Following a successful pre-season showing, Aston-Reese was signed to a one-year, $840,000 contract with the Maple Leafs on October 9, 2022.
-He got his first goal as a Maple Leaf in their 5-2 win against the Philadelphia Flyers on November 2.
+He got his first goal as a Maple Leaf in their 5–2 win against the Philadelphia Flyers on November 2.
+He finished the season with ten goals and 14 points in 77 games and took part in the Maple Leafs' first postseason series win since 2004.